Affiliate links on Android Authority may earn us a commission. Learn more.

 VideoPoet can generate longer videos and handle motion more gracefully than the competition.

-Google also says that VideoPoet can generate longer videos than the competition.
+At the time of its unveiling, Google also said that VideoPoet can generate longer videos than the competition.
 While it’s limited to an initial burst of two-second videos, it can maintain context across eight to ten seconds of video.
-That may not sound like much but it’s impressive given how much a scene could change in that time period.
 Having said that, Google’s example videos only include a few dozen frames, far from the 24 or 30 frames per second benchmark used for professional video or filmmaking.

 Google VideoPoet availability: Is it free?